NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 Adaptive Design of Experiments (DoE)
 -------------------------------------

-The case when bounds of input variables and a simulator model is provided (Case3), the point of model evaluation can be selected by space-filling methods, e.g. Latin hyper cube sampling (LHS).
+The case when bounds of input variables and a simulator model is provided (Case 1), the point of model evaluation can be selected by space-filling methods, e.g. Latin hyper cube sampling (LHS).
 This is non-adaptive Design of Experiments (DoE) in a sense that the whole samples can be located before running any simulations.
-On the other hand, the number of model evaluations can be reduced by selecting evaluation points *adaptively* after each round to get the best model improvements.
+On the other hand, the number of model evaluations can be reduced by selecting evaluation points *adaptively* after each run to get the best model improvements.

 .. _figGP_DoE1:

 .. figure:: figures/GPtmp1.png
 	:align: center
 	:figclass: align-center
+	:width: 600

   	Two optimizations in design of experiments

 However, as shown in the figure, adaptive DoE requires multiple optimization turns to find the optimal surrogate model parameters as well as the next optimal design of experiments.
-Therefore, it is noted that the adaptive DoE is efficient only when model evaluation time is significantly greater than the optimization time. **In the program, we automatically compare the DoE time and model simulation time, and activates adaptive DoE only when it is more efficient.** Otherwise, the input points are generated in batch by LHS.
+Therefore, it is noted that the adaptive DoE is efficient only when model evaluation time is significantly greater than the optimization time.

 **DoE algorithm**

-Since we aim for the global surrogate modeling (opposed to a local surrogate which have specific objective functions), a good score function is defined accounting for the reduced amount of both variance and bias.
+Since we aim for the global surrogate modeling (opposed to a local surrogate which have specific objective functions), a good score function is defined accounting for the reduced amount of predictive variance and bias.
 There are many variations of the objective  score function [Fuhg2020]_, and in the program, the modified integrated mean squared error (IMSE) from Kyprioti *et al.* (2020) is introduced as:

 .. math::
 	:label: IMSE